atongsak/Winter2024_CS457/README.md

 # CS 457 - Computer Graphics Shaders

 Here are all my projects from CS 457 - Computer Graphics Shaders with Dr. Mike Bailey.
-I learned about the different types of shaders (vertex, tessellation, geometry, fragment, compute..) and implemented a variety of shader tricks.
+I learned about the different types of shaders (vertex, tessellation, geometry, fragment, compute..) and implemented a variety of shader tricks in C++ with OpenGL and GLSL.

 Check out my pdfs folder to read about my approach to each project!